ibm-cloud-docs/Cloudant/replicate/replication.md

 Complete this process by replicating from `database1` to `database2`, and separately from `database2` to `database1`.

 First, when replication finishes, all active documents in the source database also exist in the destination or "target" database.
-Second, documents deleted from the source database are also removed from the destination database (if they exist there).
+Second, documents that are deleted from the source database are also removed from the destination database (if they exist there).

 ## Replication operation
 {: #replication-operation}